 While researching material for his book, The Bike Deconstructed, Hallett began building bike frames in order to put into practice some of the ideas and experience gained over more than two decades spent testing bikes and writing about cycling technology for the UK’s leading cycling magazines.

 Founded by Tom Whitton, Hamilton frameworks is a small independent custom bicycle builder who handcrafts steel and stainless steel bicycles in limited numbers from a small workshop based in Hertfordshire, United Kingdom.

 Hampsten Cycles, LLC, founded in 1999 by Andy and Steve Hampsten, and building all frames in-house in Seattle, WA.
 They offer unique line of custom road frames and whole bikes.

-Andrew (Andy) Hampsten (born April 7, 1962 in Columbus, Ohio) is an American former professional road bicycle racer who won the 1988 Giro d’Italia and the Alpe d’Huez stage of the 1992 Tour de France.
+Andrew (Andy) Hampsten (born April 7, 1962, in Columbus, Ohio) is an American former professional road bicycle racer who won the 1988 Giro d’Italia and the Alpe d’Huez stage of the 1992 Tour de France.
 Especially, his Passo di Gavia ride at the 1988 Giro d’Italia was sensational.
-He remains the only American winer of the Giro d’Italia.
+He remains the only American winner of the Giro d’Italia.

 The company is founded by Hywel Evans and located in Plymouth, Devon, United Kingdom.
 Evans builds classically styled, lugged, steel road bikes for touring and randonneuring (also known as Audax in the UK, Australia, and Brazil, randonneuring is a long-distance cycling sport with its origins in audax cycling.
 In randonneuring, riders attempt courses of 200 km or more, passing through predetermined “controls” (checkpoints) every few tens of kilometers).